devika-be/Data-Science-and-Machine-Learning-Projects/README.md

    - **Technologies Used:** The notebook utilizes Exploratory Data Analysis (EDA), Logistic Regression, Support Vector Machine (SVM), Decision Tree Classifier, and K-Nearest Neighbors (KNN) for model training and evaluation.
    - **Results:** The machine learning models showed promising results.
 SVM and Logistic Regression achieved the highest accuracy of 96.5%, followed closely by KNN at 95.6% and Decision Tree at 93.4%.
-Based on the performance, SVM or Logistic Regression, can be preferred for reliable breast cancer prediction.
+Based on the performance, SVM or Logistic Regression can be preferred for reliable breast cancer prediction.

 6. [Hospital Cost Prediction](https://github.com/devika-be/Data-Science-and-Machine-Learning-Projects/tree/main/Hospital%20Cost%20Prediction)
    - **Description:** This project aims to predict the total hospital costs for a patient based on various factors such as type of disease, hospital type, and patient demographics.
 It addresses real-world